salrashid123/gce_metadata_server/README.md

 The following sample details testing application default credentials from inside a docker container.
 To use, you need to set the interface alias and edit /etc/hosts file as describe above.

+_Note:_  Python's application default credentials looks for the [metadata server by IP address](https://github.com/google/oauth2client/blob/master/oauth2client/client.py#L111) which is why the interface alias is needed.

 ###### Dockerfile
 ```